Tamkien/S1_PRF192/README.md

 Although my codes might not be so professional, but all of them were created by my own hands and brain, in C language.
 They run perfectly on MS Visual Studio.

-I love them as much as i love my children.
+I appreciate and love them as much as my children.

 As long as the subject is not finished, there will be more and more files and repositories uploaded here.